simsieg/JavaScript/README.md

 - API documentation MUST NOT be written in comments.
   It lives in its own directory/repository
-- Obscure code SHOULD be commented but not obvious things So do not write comments like this:
+- Obscure code SHOULD be commented but not obvious things.
+  So do not write comments like this:

   ```js